balderdashy/sails-docs/reference/waterline/models/validate.md

 ```

 ### Notes
+> + This is a synchronous method, so you don't need to use a solution like `await`, promise chaining, or traditional Node callbacks.
 > + `.validate()` is exposed as a separate method as a convenience.
 You can always simply call `.create()` or `.update()`, _instead_ of calling `.validate()` first, since those model methods apply the same checks automatically.
 > + `.validate()` is useful when implementing use cases where it is beneficial or more aesthetically pleasing (/[DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)) to reuse your model validations for other purposes.
 For example, you might want to validate some untrusted data before communicating with a 3rd party API like Mailgun or Stripe.
 Or you might just want to run certain model validations initially to make some code easier to reason about.
 > + `.validate()` does not communicate with the database, and thus it only detects _logical failures_ such as type safety errors and high-level validation rule violations.
 It cannot detect problems with _physical-layer_ constraints like uniqueness, since those constraints are checked by the underlying database, not by Sails or Waterline.